Cris-Mur/BasicAPI/README.md

 # Basic Express Server

+---

-"Basic API", is a fully managed expressJS implementation, thats become in a NodeJS Application Server, ready to start development in other projects, Please see a [env example](./env.example) before of run this Application and if you looking for development information [Go To](./src/).
+"Basic API" is a fully managed implementation of ExpressJS that transforms into a NodeJS Application Server, ready to kickstart development in other projects.
+Please refer to the [environment example](./env.example) before running this application.
+For development information, [go here](./src/).

-How [contribute](./CONTRIBUTE), please if you see any space to contribute to this application doesn't resist to make a pull request of you proposal change in a separate branch.
+For information on how to [contribute](./CONTRIBUTE), please don't hesitate to submit a pull request with your proposed changes in a separate branch if you see any opportunities to enhance this application.

+---

 ## Installation

 ### Requirements

-This app was thinked on X86 Machine, using preferred a GNU/Linux OS Machine, Also this is a NodeJS Application, Please install Latest LTS NodeJS Version, and latest NPM installation, in machine.
+This app was designed for an X86 machine, preferably using a GNU/Linux OS machine.
+Additionally, it is a NodeJS application.
+Please ensure you have the latest LTS version of NodeJS and the latest NPM installed on your machine.

 ```bash
 cd BasicAPI